NativeScript/theme/MIGRATION-GUIDE.md

 ## Import Two Files Instead of One

 Theme v2 functionality is divided in two files - core styling and skin.
-Core styling is needed for things like initial layout and sizing of NativeScript components, while the skin defines the applied colors.
-The skin also exports all internal variables as CSS custom variables on the root view of the app and all modals (respectively `.ns-root` and `.ns-modal` classes).
+Core styling is necessary for things like initial layout and sizing of NativeScript components, while the skin defines the applied colors.
+The skin also exports all internal variables as CSS custom variables on the app root view and all modal dialogs (respectively `.ns-root` and `.ns-modal` classes).
 In addition, there are no separate ios/android files, as there are very few differences between the styling of the two platforms; Theme v2 also supports iOS/Android light/dark modes out of the box.

 In Theme v1, you loaded the core.android.css/core.ios.css (or scss) depending on the platform, like this: